Leadership Qualities of a Strong Leader?

 Many Christian leaders do not readily admit a need for help.
 They might say that they believe in the power of prayer while not making it a daily practice.

-Dr. Chuck Lawless points out several reasons why many leaders fail to develop the qualities of an effective prayer life.
+Dr. Chuck Lawless points out several reasons why many leaders fail to develop the qualities of a productive prayer life.

 - Many leaders never learned how to pray.